-- Sasakawa SG2000 should develop a Strategic Plan for Drone Rental Business model as the adoption of precision farming in rural farming is projected to increase in the coming years while this type of program continues to be expanded.
+- AGRA/NAERLS CBA should develop a Strategic Plan for Drone Rental Business model as the adoption of precision farming in rural farming is projected to increase in the coming years while this type of program continues to be expanded.
 Barriers to adoption can be minimized by mechanisation vis-a-vis drones and farm robots.
-Automated drone flight plan to help fix defects detected by Capture without human intervention looks promising in the future via a shared economy model (e.g. Uber). - Similar to the above, a Strategic Plan for Remote Extension Delivery should be developed to guide expansion of precision farming among smallholders. - A broader pilot in 2021 with more farmers across different ecological zones (within and outside Nigeria) to further study the complementarity of precision farming tools like Capture and existing network of CBFs with respect to improving the crop yield and livelihood of smallholder farmers. - Given the size of the impact, it will be interesting to survey each participating farmer to ascertain their readiness to continue paying for such advisory service by themselves looking forward as this can be used as an avenue to further incentivize the CBFs through sales commission, given their leadership role in capacity building and cross-sector connectivity between the strategic partners involved. - Rural Farmers Hub should be further supported to set up physical business hubs (nicknames Experience & Trace Centers) at the LGA level, it will serve as an office for the CBFs equipped with storage silos/alternatives, service booking desk for mechanisation jobs, aggregation buffer, meeting point, etc. - There should be a 5-10 year Strategic Plan for a permanent model cluster for studying this further using the same farmers (up to 2,000) with a combined annual production output target of around 1 million tonnes of combined maize, paddy rice and soybean.
+Automated drone flight plan to help fix defects detected by Capture without human intervention looks promising in the future via a shared economy model (e.g. Uber). - A Strategic Plan for Remote Extension Delivery should be developed to guide expansion of precision farming among smallholders. - A broader pilot in 2021 with more farmers across different ecological zones in Nigeria to further study the complementarity of precision farming tools like Capture and existing network of CBAs with respect to improving the crop yield and livelihood of smallholder farmers. - Given the size of the impact, it will be interesting to survey each participating farmer to ascertain their readiness to continue paying for such advisory service by themselves looking forward as this can be used as an avenue to further incentivize the CBAs through sales commission, given their leadership role in capacity building and cross-sector connectivity between the strategic partners involved. - Rural Farmers Hub should be further supported to set up physical business hubs (nicknames Experience & Trace Centers) at the LGA level. - There should be a 5-10 year Strategic Plan for a permanent model cluster for studying this further using the same farmers (up to 2,000) with a combined annual production output target of around 1 million tonnes of combined maize, paddy rice and soybean.